Close Menu

 • Annually: The most straightforward approach, often sufficient for many portfolios and supported by historical data.

-Investors must weigh these factors against their individual risk tolerance and investment strategy, ensuring that their chosen interval aligns with their overall financial objectives.
-Additionally, some investors may opt to combine calendar-based rebalancing with other methods, creating a hybrid approach that enables both regular reviews and responsive adjustments in response to market conditions.
+Investors must weigh these factors against their risk tolerance and investment strategy, ensuring the chosen interval aligns with their overall financial objectives.
+Additionally, some investors may combine calendar-based rebalancing with other methods, creating a hybrid approach that enables regular reviews and responsive adjustments to market conditions.

 The Benefits of Calendar-Based Rebalancing